-As stated in the EC Council Decision (COUNCIL DECISION of 30 January 2006 on the principles, priorities and conditions contained in the European Partnership with Bosnia and Herzegovina and repealing Decision 2004/515/EC), there is a need to adopt without further delay the currently proposed State-level SME strategy and start implementation of the prioritised actions.
-A sound and comprehensive industrial policy has to be developed immediately and integrated research policy has to be designed and implemented as soon as possible.
+As stated in the EC Council Decision (COUNCIL DECISION of January 30, 2006 on the principles, priorities and conditions contained in the European Partnership with Bosnia and Herzegovina and repealing Decision 2004/515/EC), there is a need to adopt without further delay the currently proposed State-level SME strategy and start implementation of the prioritised actions.
+A sound and comprehensive industrial policy has to be developed immediately and integrated research policy has to be developed as soon as possible.